developer9998/MonkeMusic/README.md

 Go to your Gorilla Tag folder, BepInEx\plugins\MonkeMusic\Music, and add any .OGG and/or .WAV files you want.

 ## What are some other information I should know?
- - This mod is NOT affiliated with MonkeTunes, as both mods act completely different.
  - The .OGG files the mod uses will cause very minor freezing if the audio is about 35 seconds long.
  - This mod is still being worked on to have more features to simplify how it works.